vaib-dev/Courses/5-dbms/9-mongodb/3-collections.md

 <img src="https://user-images.githubusercontent.com/54719422/91654558-6ad5a800-eac7-11ea-936a-3b1250df95dd.png" height="" width="">

 ## Summary
-Now we learned the basic names and commands used in MongoDB and we can perform different experiments using these.
+Now we have learned how to create, drop databases and collections.
+So, now you can head over to your command prompt and try to implement the above mentioned commands.

 In the next chapter we will learn the CRUD operations used in mongoDB.